Basics of Nutritional Ketosis

-Take “before” pictures, you might also want a blood test to see how awesome your triglycerides become.
+You might want a blood test to see how awesome your triglycerides become.

 People are likely to freak out about your diet.
 Some doctors haven’t studied nutrition since college and may not be aware that everything we thought we knew about saturated fat and cholesterol was wrong.
 We like to joke that the first rule of keto is “don’t talk about keto.”
 Let your results talk.
 If you stick to it, even the staunchest opponents may change their minds.
 On a side note, I recommend reading “The Big Fat Surprise” by Nina Teicholz – she lays out the history of why saturated fat was (wrongly) vilified and will probably make you want to give up sugar forever.
 I got it as an audiobook on Overdrive via my local library.

 Nothing ever tastes as good as you think you remember it tasting.
 This includes whatever was your personal indulgence.
 Stick it out!